rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    documents, whether or not the modules are published yet.
 This
    allows:

-   o  the module to compile correctly instead of generating disruptive
+   * the module to compile correctly instead of generating disruptive fatal errors.
-      fatal errors.

-   o  early implementors to use the modules without picking a random
-      value for the XML namespace.
+   * early implementors to use the modules without picking a random value for the XML namespace.

-   o  early interoperability testing since independent implementations
-      will use the same XML namespace value.
+   * early interoperability testing since independent implementations will use the same XML namespace value.

    Until a URI is assigned by the IANA, a proposed namespace URI MUST be provided for the namespace statement in a YANG module.
 A value